alexfedorchuk/til/react/nextjs.md

 To reduce network overhead, the full response—including static HTML and streamed dynamic parts—is sent in a `single HTTP request`.
 This avoids extra roundtrips and improves both initial load and overall performance.

+> With streaming/suspense, you render the entire page on > request.
+Suspense lets you fetch data in parallel, and > streaming lets you replace the suspense component with the > fully rendered bits as each of them finish.
+But everything > is done on request time.

+> With PPR, you render part of the page at build time and > part of it at request.
+Anything that can be rendered at > build time, is rendered at build time.
+Everything else > should be wrapped in Suspense (with a fallback to prevent > jarring CSS behavior).

+* https://github.com/vercel/next.js/discussions/58322 - best explanation of PPR

 ## Routing:
-* **Partial rendering** - only the route segments that change on navigation re-render on the client, and any shared segments are preserved (implemented by layout.js)
+* **Partial rendering** - only the route segments that change on navigation re-render on the client, and any shared segments are preserved (implemented by layout.js).

 ## Actions